For more information, please email

 “Academic technology empowers educators to differentiate their instruction and to deliver course content through multiple modalities.
 These tools equip instructors to create engaging and enriching learning experiences that are equitable and adaptable to the unique and diverse needs of learners.
 Ultimately, the goal is to establish a universally accessible education that prepares students of all abilities for success.”

-Software/Applications Accessibility Checklist
+Testing Software/Applications for Accessibility Checklist

-- Contact the Accessibility Network for assistance with finding an IT accessibility expert to participate on the procurement team.
+- Has the Accessibility Network been contacted to participate on the procurement team?

 - Has a Voluntary Product Accessibility Template (VPAT) been included in the RFP or other procurement process?

 - Have alternative plans been created for purchases that are not accessbile?